reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 ```
 We use the `@Value.Style` annotation to tell the annotation processor that we need the staged builder generated.

-__Note: The staged builder is, implicitely, strict__
+__Note: The staged builder is, implicitely, strict.__

 # The Constructor
-Some use-cases requir that we use the regular constructor.
+Some use-cases require that we use the regular constructor.
 As mentioned, the immutable library created the builder by default, leaving the constructor in the private scope.

-Let us look at how to define the class, so it generated the constructor for us:
+Let us look at how to define the class that generates the constructor for us:
 ```java
 @Value.Immutable
 public abstract class ConstructorArticle {